project-fika/Fika-Documentation/README.md

 ### Host using Playit

+> [!WARNING]
-⚠️ **This is not officially supported by the Fika staff, you are on your own if it doesn't work**
+> This is not officially supported by the Fika staff, you are on your own if it doesn't work

 [Playit.gg](https://playit.gg/) is a proxy that makes it possible to host servers without having to port forward, by relaying the game traffic over one of their datacenters.